sook-tusk/Tech_Integrate_Stata_R_with_Editors/README.md

 There are quite a lot of lines, but the most important thing is the path and the version of Stata.
 I jump between Stata versions so I disabled Stata 16 and activated Stata 14.
 The last line concerns colour scheme.
 See *Optional* stage for more detail.
 I disabled it for now.

+## Step 3: Set shortcuts, ctrl+d
+Access key bindings file by pressing **Ctrl+Shit+P > type Preferences: Key Bindings > Enter**.

+To customise your user key bindings file, refer to the example keymap file (In the repository, see [SublimeText-KeyBindings](SublimeText-KeyBindings/Stata-ST3.sublime-keymap) for ST3 located under *SublimeText-KeyBindings* folder.

-## Step 3: Register in the Stata Automation type library
+## Step 4: Register in the Stata Automation type library

 The final step involving Stata Automation type library <https://www.stata.com/automation/#createmsapp> can be tricky.
 In essence, we request permission from Stata to run the code externally.
 I had a colleague stuck at this stage, so some screenshots are included.
 Here are the detailed steps: